wavefrontHQ/docs/pages/doc/integrations_new_changed_2022.md

 With the Initial Availability of our Logs (Beta) feature, we have made improvements to the following integrations:

 * Linux Host -- Now contains Linux Logs Setup (Beta) instructions.
 If Logs (Beta) is enabled for you, you can set up your Linux integration to [send logs](logging_send_logs.html) to our service.
 For details on the Logs (Beta) feature, see [Get Started with Logs (Beta)](logging_overview.html).
 For detailed steps on setting up the Linux Host integration, see [Linux Logs Setup (Beta)](linux.html).
-* Operations for Applications Usage -- We added a Logs Stats section.
+* Tanzu Observability Usage -- We added a Logs Stats section.
 It contains charts that track the amount of logs that are successfully delivered and successfully queried by our service.
 Also, the section shows charts that track the amount of logs that are received, queued, and blocked by the Wavefront proxy.
 [Read more](wavefront_monitoring.html#logs-stats).

 We made improvements and bug fixes to the following integrations in October 2022:

-* Operations for Applications Usage:
+* Tanzu Observability Usage:
   - Made significant improvements to the **Committed Rate vs Monthly Usage (PPS P95) for Billable** and **Usage (PPS) vs Remaining Balance (PPS P95) for Burndown** dashboards.
 You can use the data displayed on the dashboard that suits your commit contract.
 For example, if you have a billable commit contract, only the **Committed Rate vs Monthly Usage (PPS P95) for Billable** dashboard will contain charts populated with data.
 The **Usage (PPS) vs Remaining Balance (PPS P95) for Burndown** dashboard will be empty.
-  - Made a minor fix to the **Operations for Applications Service and Proxy Data** dashboard.
+  - Made a minor fix to the **Tanzu Observability Service and Proxy Data** dashboard.
 * Terraform Provider:
   - We added data source support for alerts, dashboards, events, derived metrics, maintenance windows, and external links.
   - Added support for checking frequency of Terraform Tanzu Observability Alert.